Our #DrawTheLine Campaign

 - However, this can only happen successfully when a child has overcome war.

-You have a blanket to cover yourself at night, but you can’t sleep because of the nightmares.
+You have a warm blanket, but can't sleep out of fear for nightmares.

 (The figures mentioned in this article are based upon on recommendations from the Lancet Commission on Global Mental Health, 2018, the plans of the World Health Organization (WHO) 2013-2020, the Sustainable Development Goals of the UN (SDGs 2015-2030) and the London held World Mental Health Summit 2018.)